kismatkunwar89/VectorProbe/tasks/prd-network-enumeration-tool.md

 *   The Python 3.12 version is a strict requirement.
 *   The application will depend on executing external command-line tools (e.g., `nmap`, `nbtscan`, `enum4linux-ng`) and capturing their standard output.
 The presence of these tools on the host system is a dependency.

+### External Tool Dependencies
+*   The application requires the following external command-line tools to be installed on the host system:
+    *   `nmap` - For network discovery and service enumeration
+    *   `enum4linux-ng` or `enum4linux` - For SMB/NetBIOS enumeration
+    *   `nbtscan` - For NetBIOS name scanning
+    *   Optional: `figlet`, `toilet`, `lolcat`, or `boxes` - For CLI aesthetics

+### Error Handling Requirements
+21. The tool **must** gracefully handle and log the following error conditions:
+    *   Network timeouts and unreachable hosts
+    *   Invalid IP addresses or CIDR notation
+    *   Missing external tools (nmap, enum4linux-ng, etc.)
+    *   Permission errors when writing reports
+    *   Malformed DNS responses
+    *   Interrupted scans (Ctrl+C handling)

 ## 8. Success Metrics